gatsbyjs/gatsby/starters/blog/content/blog/new-beginnings/index.md

-When she reached the first hills of the **Italic Mountains**, she had a last view back on the skyline of her hometown _Bookmarksgrove_, the headline of [Alphabet Village](http://google.com) and the subline of her own road, the Line Lane.
+When she reached the first hills of the **Italic Mountains**, she had a last view back on the skyline of her hometown _Bookmarksgrove_, the headline of [Alphabet Village](http://google.com) and the subline of her road, the Line Lane.
 Pityful a rhetoric question ran over her cheek, then she continued her way.
 On her way she met a copy.